freitzzz/arqsoft-19-20-ifp205/P1/ADD/iteration1/README.md

    **Component Diagram**

    With a component diagram its possible to visualize all components of the system integrations, by representing the interfaces that these produce as well as the consume of these interfaces.
 GFAB was designed to produce an interface that is represented by a REST API which will allow the consume of the business logic functionalities by GFAW and other components.
-GFAW also produces an interfaces that allows the consume of HTML/Javascript/CSS as this a web application.
+GFAW also produces an interface that allows the consume of HTML/Javascript/CSS as this a web application.
 Database and User Directory were designed to produce a SQL and LDAP interface respectively, although these API definitions still need to be refined with the feedback of the stakeholders.

    ![ComponentDiagram](diagrams/component_diagram_coarse_granularity.png)